stamov/GenId.jl/README.md

 489485826766409729
 ```

-# FAQ
+## FAQ

-##### What is the status of the package?
+### What is the status of the package?

-64 bit implementation is used internally in production.
-128-bit support nearly finished.
-But public API might still change.
+Library and few schemes already used in production.
+Public API might still change.

+Few unpolished nuances around (un-)signed integers and (un-)signed fields at first position.

+No guarantees for compatibility with libraries for specific UUID schemes by other authors or in other languages - experience shows that not all adhere to a specification to the last bit...

-Over 200 unit tests in the repository.
+Hand written tests as well as generative tests in the repository.

+Bit fiddling part of the code is written mostly in an [SSA style](https://en.wikipedia.org/wiki/Static_single-assignment_form) to help understanding/debugging/printouts.

-##### Why variations as Ints instead of using wrapper types?
+### Why variations as Ints instead of using wrapper types?

 A design choice and not a necessity, between trade-offs at this moment, a wrapper type is planned.

-##### Why modified Base 64 encoding?
+### Why modified Base 32/64 encoding?

-Stock Base 64 is not correctly sortable.
+Stock Base 32/64 are not correctly sortable.

-##### Why Crockford Base 32 encoding?
+### Why Crockford Base 32 encoding?

 * More human readable and less error prone to dictation than some others (e.g. Base32, Base64, Base58 etc.), while still compressing a bit over Hex encoding for example (each character in Crockford Base 32 corresponds to 5 bits of input);
 * Simple, efficient;
 * Support in other languages (see [Crockford 32 on Github](https://github.com/search?q=crockford+32&type=repositories&s=stars&o=desc)).

-##### Future plans
+### Future plans

 * Add a wrapper type, which will allow for:
   * Typed UUIDs instead of flavors of Ints only;
   * If there is a way to automatically marshall UUIDs from a UUID wrapper type to databases using [DBInterface.jl](https://github.com/JuliaDatabases/DBInterface.jl), will be implemented;
   * Support basic IO over streams (see [CodecBase.jl](https://github.com/JuliaIO/CodecBase.jl) and [TranscodingStreams.jl](https://github.com/JuliaIO/TranscodingStreams.jl));
   * Provide support functions for [StructTypes](https://github.com/JuliaData/StructTypes.jl).
-* Add support for 128 bit specific UUIDs (e.g. ULID + some of the official RFC proposals) - high priority;
-* Add few more encodings and support declarative grouping through hyphens in textual representations - very low priority.
+* Replace several methods with macros for higher performance

-# License
+## License

 This library is Open Source software released under the LGPL 3.0+ license.